V-Sekai/manuals/decisions/20240324-v-sekai-as-slc.md

 - V-Sekai development team

-## Tags
+## Labels

 - V-Sekai

-## Further Reading
+## Additional Resources

-1. [V-Sekai GitHub Repository](https://github.com/v-sekai) - Home of the V-Sekai project, dedicated to social VR via the Godot Engine.
+1. [V-Sekai GitHub Repository](https://github.com/v-sekai) - The hub of the V-Sekai project, dedicated to social VR via the Godot Engine.
-2. [V-Sekai Game Project](https://github.com/v-sekai/v-sekai-game) - The repository for the V-Sekai game, integrating VR and social components into Godot.
+2. [V-Sekai Game Project](https://github.com/v-sekai/v-sekai-game) - The repository for the V-Sekai game, merging VR and social elements into Godot.

 Assistance provided by AI assistant Aria.